"The amphibian chorus in the rain forest on El Yunque

 First two photographs: male.
 Last two photographs: female.

-This is the only sexually dichromatic frog in the Puerto Rican bank.
+This is one of two sexually dichromatic frog in the Puerto Rican bank.
 While males have bright yellow throats, those of females are grayish.

 Its common name in the island is "guajon" (pronounced "guah-HON").
-Its haunting calls echo in the caves and
+Its strange calls echo in the caves and

 caverns that it usually inhabits, in the south-eastern quadrant of the island.
 Peoples of elder days (and perhaps a few today)

-thought that its voice was that of a demon who lurked in the forested areas of the hills.
+thought that its voice was that of a demon who lurked in the forested hills.

 Puerto Rican cave frogs, Eleutherodactylus cooki, one male and two females.
 Juncos, east-central Puerto Rico.